Qualifications |

 In addition to research within our core topic areas (outlined elsewhere in this prospectus), we welcome research projects that seek to extend and develop theory from a range of approaches including post-Keynesian, feminist, institutional, comparative, Passinettian, Marxian and ecological economics.

 Research projects that directly engage with research methods, policy analysis, economic measurement and modelling in innovative ways are also very welcome.
-Academics in economics have experience in quantitative techniques associated with mainstream modelling, input-output analysis, stock-flow-consistent macro modelling, micro simulation and applications of game theory as well as qualitative methods including small- and large-scale surveys, focus groups, case-studies and randomised controlled trials.
+Academics in economics have experience in quantitative techniques associated with mainstream modelling, agent-based modelling, input-output analysis, stock-flow-consistent macro modelling, micro simulation and applications of game theory as well as qualitative methods including small- and large-scale surveys, focus groups, case-studies and randomised controlled trials.

 Entry requirements